 Stop in Hershey to see Hersheypark.
 This chocolate-themed park has rides and rollercoasters dedicated to the company.
 The Hershey Story Museum is a themed museum of Milton Hershey's life and how he started Hershey Chocolate.

 Also, you can see the Hershey Gardens.
-These expansive gardens with butterflies house Hershey's Chocolate World: chocolate themed attraction with many things to do like rides, 4D shows, chocolate candy bar tasting, and the chance to create your own chocolate bar and visit the largest candy store in America.
+These expansive gardens with butterflies house Hershey's Chocolate World: a chocolate-themed attraction with many things to do, like rides, 4D shows, chocolate candy bar tasting, and the chance to create your own chocolate bar and visit the largest candy store in America.

 Bonus: Philadelphia is the most haunted city in America, so take a ghost tour!

 Our travel tips: Brush up on pop culture history before visiting.
 You'll be surprised how much takes place in this city.

 Longer trips from Cleveland (Over 8 hours each way)From Cleveland, take even longer to explore far away landscapes and exciting destinations.
 On the way, you'll pass incredible scenery and some of the coolest little towns in America.